 Mushrooms: a love story

-I am a crazy for mushrooms, specially Portobello.
+I am crazy for mushrooms, especially Portobello.
 In France, when I was little I used to go in the forest with my grandma to look for ceps (cèpes in French).
-I would drive her nuts because I couldn’t spot them.
+I would drive her nuts because I couldn't spot them.

 Now, when I smell and eat mushrooms, I think of her.
 She was my Mamie always cooking yummy stuff in the kitchen.